 December – February:

 If there’s ever a time to avoid Mumbai like the plague, it’s between the months of March & May.
 This is summer with a vengeance.
-If you’re coming from a cold place or any place that follows the cycle of the seasons, Mumbai will take time getting used to.
+If you’re coming from a cold place or any place that follows the cycle of the seasons, Mumbai will take time to get used to it.

-- Temple has high security so avoid to carry metal, sharpe thing inside the temple.
+Temple has high security so avoid carrying metal, sharp things inside the temple.

-If your thinking to buy anything inside the temple like prasad, flower, photos of ganesha then be cares full.
-Is possible that shopkeeper will give you less quality taking full money.
+If you are thinking to buy anything inside the temple like Prasad, flowers, photos of Ganesha then take care.
+It is possible that the shopkeeper will give you less quality taking full money.